 Step 4: Start building a portfolio of work

 Reading books and articles or watching design tutorials will only get you so far.
 What you really need to do to become proficient at UI/UX is actually design digital products and start accumulating a solid body of work.

 At this point you might be asking yourself—how do I build a portfolio of work without any real-world experience?

 If you’re starting from scratch, we highly recommend downloading some free UI kits (or user interface kit) to help get your designs started.
 A UI kit is a set of pre-made design components containing essential visual elements for a specific UI design (think buttons, icons, fonts, menus, etc.).

-Use these UI kits to design your own website or mobile app for starters.
+Use UI kits to design your own website or mobile app for starters.
 But also consider doing redesigns of existing sites.
 Pick some of your favorite websites and explore how you could redesign them to look and function even better.

 Then, learn how to create mockups for your designs, and consider posting them online for feedback to further improve.

 “Even though it might seem overwhelming to start a project from scratch with very little experience, it’ll boost your creativity and challenge you to uncover new solutions.
 Don’t stop, just keep moving.” — Bojan Novakovic, Self-taught UI/UX designer